rhode2nh/affine_cipher/README.md

 # Overview
-This program is a python implementation of the affine cipher encryption function.
+This program is a python implementation of the affine cipher.

 # Usage
 ```sh